core-process/audience/README.md

 # Audience
-A small adaptive cross-platform webview window library for C/C++ to build modern cross-platform user interfaces.
+A small adaptive cross-platform and cross-technology webview window library to build modern cross-platform user interfaces.

 - It is **small**: The size of the Audience runtime is just a fraction of the size of the Electron runtime.
 Currently, the ratio is about 1%, further optimizations pending.